These password breaches highlight the employee password reuse problem

 “Password reuse is unfortunately common,” said Darren James, Product Specialist at Specops Software.
 “We see companies who think they’re protected because of strong password requirements but the truth is even a strong password that was reused on a breached site is a password that loses all of its value in protecting your network.”

-Specops Password Blacklist works together with Specops Password Policy so that companies can block all passwords found on the Password Blacklist, making it easy to comply with industry regulations, like NIST or Cyber Essentials.
+Specops Breached Password Protection works together with Specops Password Policy so that companies can block all passwords found on the password list, making it easy to comply with industry regulations, like NIST or Cyber Essentials.
 The service blocks people from choosing banned passwords and informs as to why they cannot use the password.

-Learn more about how Specops Password Blacklist can help continuously protect Active Directory environments from leaked passwords.
+Learn more about how Specops Breached Password Protection can help continuously protect Active Directory environments from leaked passwords with password screening.